PianoPanda/MinuteMatch/README.md

 to run code npm run dev in one terminal and node DB.js to run the server

+## implementing a postgreSQL password
+use Bacon85! when setting up postgreSQL

 ## Database outline
 Names for databases:

 Make a new server named MinuteMatch and then use the Bacon85! for the password of your postgress when setting up
 - make sure to download all these set ups and then